tilebox/tilebox-iac/README.md

 # IaC for a auto-scaling cluster utilizing GCP Spot instances

-This [Pulumi](https://www.pulumi.com/) project provisions the following resources:
+This library provides the following [Pulumi](https://www.pulumi.com/) resources:

 - A `LocalBuildTrigger` ressource that runs a local command to build a Docker image on code changes and pushes it to a Google Artifact Registry repository
 - A `Secret` resource to manage GCP secrets